anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

       text: "Jeff is the project lead on HashiCorp's Vault and has hacked on dozens of open-source projects."
       icon: user
     - header: <a href="/2016-boston-programme#elliot">Elliot Murphy</a>
-      text: "Elliot Murphy is the CEO of DevOps and security firm Kindly Ops."
+      text: "Elliot is the CEO of DevOps and security firm Kindly Ops."
       icon: user
     - header: <a href="/2016-boston-programme#maltes">Malte Schwarzkopf</a>
       text: "Malte co-leads the development of Firmament and worked with the Borg and Omega teams at Google."